anttih/Sham/README.md

 investigate what happened.
 It does not self-verify, use your testing framework for asserting.

-Sham is alpha quality, expect things to change.
+It works well, but expect things to change.

 ## Documentation